 This course will provide a sweeping overview of auditing.
 Special attention will be given to the nature and economic purpose of audits, auditing standards, professional ethics, auditor's legal liability, the study and evaluation of internal control, the nature of audit evidence, forensic auditing and auditing technique.

 ACCT 2299 Seminar

-Discussion of particular problems related to chosen program and areas of interest.
+This course will be a discussion of particular problems related to the student's chosen program and areas of interest.

 AGRICULTURE - AGRI